Install globally

 MARKMAP_DIR

-: Specifies the output directory for mind maps (optional, defaults to system temp directory)Note: When both the --output
+: Sets the output directory for generated mind maps (defaults to system temp directory if not specified)Note: When both the --output

 command line argument and the MARKMAP_DIR

-environment variable are specified, the command line argument takes precedence.
+environment variable are specified, the command line argument takes priority.

 markdown